 “Neo-Banks” and Fintech

-The first type of bank that I would avoid is what are called “neo-banks” or fintech solutions.
+The first type of bank that we would avoid is what are called “neo-banks” or fintech solutions.

 While these banks can be great backups and may meet some of your more cursory needs, they’re meant for people who are just starting out and primarily need transactional accounts.

-Additionally, they’re not always available to everybody – particularly US citizens – and can be somewhat limited in the services that they provide.
-Because these banks are primarily remote, their ability to perform due diligence on their customers is more limited, which consequently limits the types of services that these banks can provide.
+Additionally, they’re not always available to everybody – particularly US citizens.
+They can also be somewhat limited in the services that they provide.
+Because these banks are primarily remote, their ability to perform due diligence on their customers is more limited.
+This consequently limits the types of services that these banks can provide.

 Granted, these banks can work if all you need to do is bill a handful of low-value clients or directly deposit a salary.
-I actually like many of the Asian fintech products hitting the market now – but unfortunately, they don’t have enough features to meet all of my banking needs.
+We, like many of the Asian fintech products, are hitting the market now.
+But unfortunately, they don’t have enough features to meet all of our banking needs.

 There’s nothing that can replace a bank meeting you in person and feeling comfortable with having you in their branch.
 You can call us old school, but that’s our opinion.

 With a physical bank, you’re going to get better service and more features than you will with one of these online fintech solutions.

-Those of you familiar with my blog already know that I’m not a big fan of HSBC.
+Those of you familiar with our blog already know that we are not a big fan of HSBC.

 Although it’s one of the better-known offshore banks, it’s simply not a great bank to work with.
 They’re not very responsive, and HSBC Premier simply isn’t worth what you pay for it.